gear-tech/sails/README.md

 > type, `CommandReply<T>`.

 Sometimes it is convenient to have a method that returns the `Result<T, E>` type, but not expose it to clients.
-Then it is possible to use the question mark operator in the method body.
+This allows using the `?` operator in the method body.
 For this purpose, you can use the `#[export]` attribute macro with the `unwrap_result` parameter.